 Solar charging your electric car at home – how to do it

-Solar charging your electric car at home or work is readily done overnight.
-You capture solar during the day and sell it to the electricity supplier.
-You draw it back to charge at night.
-AGL (in NSW) offers 20 cents per kilowatt/hour (on a two-year contract).
-That’s only slightly less than buying it back off-peak.
+Solar charging your electric car at home or work is feasible overnight.
+You capture solar during the day and sell it to the electricity supplier and then draw it back to charge at night.
+AGL (in NSW) offers 20 cents per kilowatt/hour (two-year contract).
+That price is only slightly less than buying it back off-peak.

 Most Australian suppliers charge about 25 cents per kilowatt-hour (off-peak).
-Even using grid power costs only a dollar or two to commute.
+Using grid power thus costs only a dollar or two to commute.
 This is far less than for petrol-fuelled cars.
 Most use about 7 litres per 100 km.
-That typically costs (in May 2019) about $9/day.
+That typically costs (in June 2019) about $9/day.

 You may also need an electric charging point.
-Another meter may be required for the car charging tariff.
-This can be set up by your electrical contractor.
+Furthermore, another meter may be needed for the car charging tariff however that can be set up by your electrical contractor.

-EVs can be charged on economy electricity tariffs.
-Save money by switching to such a tariff for charging overnight.
-This needs installing a dedicated charging point.
-A standard electrical power point isn’t permitted.
+Electric cars can be charged on economy electricity tariffs.
+Moreover, you save money by switching to such a tariff for charging overnight.
+You need, however, to install a dedicated charging point.
+Ypu cannot legally use a standard electrical power point.

-Costs are further reduced if you charge from a solar PV system.
-This also reduces carbon dioxide (CO2) emission.
+You can reduce costs much further if you charge from a solar PV system.
+Furthermore, this also reduces carbon dioxide (CO2) emission.

 Dealers may include a home charging assessment or an electrician’s advice in the car’s price.